A-Levels Curriculum Guide

 Career and Opportunities Geography combines well with both arts and science subjects as it is a broad based subject that really fits well for your future progression.
 It leads to a variety of careers in sustainability, urban regeneration, retail location, managing the effects of hazards and climate change.
 Careers in law, human rights, politics and welfare benefit from studying aspects of Geography such as “Global Development” and “Migration, Identity and Sovereignty”, for instance.

-HISTORY - Block A - Edexcel/Pearson
+HISTORY - Edexcel/Pearson

 Lessons 6.75 hours total per week.